 My side of the planet is leaning away from the sun as if it is too hot to bear at present, and according to the news, it really is in the northern hemisphere.
-Extremes have led to heat wave, death and wildfires, and the situation has become so severe that the United Nations felt compelled to release heat wave warning guidelines in an attempt to address the health risks.
+Extremes have led to heat waves, death and wildfires, and the situation has become so severe that the United Nations felt compelled to release heat wave warning guidelines in an attempt to address the health risks.

 Generally, meteorologists divide the seasons nicely and neatly by calendar dates; the first of March (Spring in the Northern Hemisphere and Autumn in the Southern), June (Summer/Winter), September (Autumn/Spring) and December (Winter/Summer).
 But in fact, the seasons actually commence on the relevant solstice/equinox when the sun is at a given distance from the earth/angle of elevation, generally indicated by the length of the day.
 And the reason why the weather intensifies after the solstice/equinox is the planet’s thermal mass – it builds up heat over summer and it takes a bit of time for it to dissipate.
 Or warm back up.